NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 > - Run the following ommand to import the docker image:
 >
 >   ```docker run -itd --name comfort --gpus all pldi2021:comfort /bin/bash  ```

+## Setup
+After importing the docker image, make sure you run ``` source /root/.bash_profile``` to setup the environmental variables, before using any of the following scripts.

 ## Artifact Contents
 The Docker image contains the following scripts for evaluation.